subyogi/subyogi.github.io/pages/tab2.md

 </body>
  </li>
 <!--  2 -->
-  <li> <a class="highlighted">Software and Hardware Development of Quadrotor from scratch with Static and Moving Platform Landing:</a>
+  <li> <a class="highlighted">Software and Hardware Development of Quadrotor with Static and Moving Platform Landing:</a>
 The objective was to customize a quadrotor from scratch to fix 2 cameras, onboard computer, battery, landing gear in a compact way.
 Main task was to have navigation facility in GPS-denied environment.
 In addition, the quadrotor should be able to land precisely on both static and moving vehicles.
 <body>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/u7ne7ttbsiQ" frameborder="0" allowfullscreen></iframe>